greggigon/docker-hack-night/docs/1. basics/README.md

 * How to run an image and look inside?
 * How to stop container, remove container?
 How to remove image?
 * How to commit a container so it becomes an image?
-* We will put a basic application inside a container (Python hello world).

 To see details about Docker installation type: